GenesysCloudBlueprints/cx-as-code-cicd-gitactions-blueprint/blueprint/index.md

 While the primary focus of this blueprint will be setting up a CI/CD pipeline, the Architect flow used in this example requires the following components to be deployed:

 * **Amazon API Gateway** - An AWS service for using APIs in a secure and scalable environment.
 In this solution, the API Gateway exposes a REST endpoint that is protected by an API key.
 Requests that come to the gateway are forwarded to an AWS Lambda.
+For more information, see [Amazon API Gateway](https://aws.amazon.com/api-gateway/ "Opens the Amazon API Gateway page") in the Amazon featured services website.
 * **AWS Lambda** - A serverless computing service for running code without creating or maintaining the underlying infrastructure.
 In this solution, AWS Lambda processes requests that come through the Amazon API Gateway and calls the Amazon Comprehend endpoint.
+For more information, see [AWS Lambda](https://aws.amazon.com/translate/ "Opens the Amazon AWS Lambda page") in the Amazon featured services website.
 * **Amazon Comprehend** - An AWS service that uses natural-language processing (NLP) to analyze and interpret the content of text documents.
 In this solution, you use Amazon Comprehend to train a machine learning model that does real-time classification of inbound emails so they can be routed to the appropriate queue.
+For more information, see [Amazon Comprehend](https://aws.amazon.com/comprehend/ "Opens the Amazon Comprehend page") in the Amazon featured services website.

 :::primary
 **Important**: AWS CloudFormation doesn't support the Amazon Comprehend API.